Historic Sites of Manitoba: Miller-Morse Building / Manitoba Liquor Control Commission Building / Richlu Building (317 McDermot Avenue, Winnipeg)

-This five-storey brick building at the corner of McDermot Avenue and Adelaide Street in Winnipeg was designed by architect James H. Cadham and built in 1904 by John A. Girvin and Philip Burnett for the Miller-Morse Company, replacing its earlier building on Princess Street.
+This five-storey brick building at the corner of McDermot Avenue and Adelaide Street in Winnipeg was designed by architect James Henry Cadham and built in 1904 by John Alexander Girvin and Philip Burnett for the Miller-Morse Company, replacing its earlier building on Princess Street.

 This page was prepared by Gordon Goldsborough and George Penner.

 Page revised: 26 December 2022